bernardphh/500px-APIless/README.md

 ## DISCLAIMER: ##

 As in any web scraping, a change in page structure may break one or more options.
-Hopefully we can adapt when it happens.
+Hopefully we can adapt when it happens, time and weather permitted.
+Euh..., I meant time and mood permitted. (as I go older in age, my mood tends to change as quickly as weather.
+It can swing unpredictably, freely to all direction :)

 As stated earlier, this project is created for fun and for gaining personal experience with python and web scraping.

 **The owner assumes no responsibility**.

-Even though some limits have been set, and some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your 500px account being banned.
+Even though some limits have been set, and some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your IP being temporary suspended, or your 500px account being banned.

 **Use this at your own risk**.